postgres/pgweb/docs/django.rst

 here are some special things to consider when dealing with forms.
 For any objects that are going to be moderated, the Model that is used should set the send_notification attribute to True.
-This will cause the system to automatically send out notifications to the slaves list whenever a new object is created or an existing one is modified.
+This will cause the system to automatically send out notifications to the NOTIFICATION_EMAIL address whenever a new object is created or an existing one is modified.

 If the form contains any text fields that accept markdown, the attribute markdown_fields should be set to a tuple containing a list